tm-a-t/telegram-bot-handbook/pages/book/index.md

 ## Book updated

 This site was previously called Telegram Bot Handbook and was more like a reference of Telegram features.
 Now, I've rewritten it so it became — well, a book.
-What changed:
-- todo

-The site is now called Papercraft and contains not only the book but also documentation for TGPy userbot and docs for my new Folds framework.
+The site is now called Papercraft and also contains the docs for TGPy userbot and my new Folds framework.

 ## About